6DiegoDiego9/VBA-dotNET-regex/README.md

-A high-performance, feature-rich regular expression library for VBA, powered by the .NET Framework's Common Language Runtime (CLR).
+**VBA-dotNET-regex**

+A powerful, high-performance, VBA library that leverages .NET's System.Text.RegularExpressions through CLR integration, providing advanced regex features not available in VBScript.RegExp.

-This library provides a complete wrapper around the `System.Text.RegularExpressions` namespace, bringing modern regex capabilities directly into Excel, Access, and other VBA environments.
-It far surpasses the features of the built-in `VBScript.RegExp` object.
+This library aim to provide a complete wrapper around the `System.Text.RegularExpressions` namespace, bringing modern regex capabilities directly into Excel, Access, and other VBA environments, surpassing the features of the built-in `VBScript.RegExp` object.

 ## Key Features